 As the shock absorbers are responsible for a good road holding, if defective, they produce a constant wobble of the steering wheel as the wheels constantly bounce; this may even lead to the car coming off the road.
 In these cases the vehicle behaves in an imprecise and unstable manner.
 Similarly, worn suspensions contribute to the wear of other elements of the suspension (spring and stabilizer bar) as well as other breakages.

 Currently there is widespread use of security systems like TSC and ESP, whose function is to act automatically in cases of vehicle instability, such as loss of control, etc. If shock absorbers are not in optimal conditions the vehicle does not work properly and so these systems misinterpret the signals emitted by the car.

 Tire wear and increased braking distance

 Tires are other items that are damaged by bad maintenance, leading to additional wear and a reduction of tire lifespan by 20%.
 If a vehicle has both worn tires and suspension in disrepair breaking distance at 100 km/hr can increased by 3 meters.
 It is even more dangerous if the vehicle has an ABS braking system, increasing the breaking distance to a further 5 meters.
 This is because the tire bounces and jumps, losing contact with the road surface.

 Experts advise replacing the suspension and some suspension elements every 60,000 kilometres.
 Tests have shown that shock absorbers and suspension in the originally fitted equipment deteriorate noticeably at 60.000 km.
 In many standard vehicles replacing these worn parts can improve the handling characteristics and comfort.

-If you'd like to read similar articles to When should I change my car's suspension, we recommend you browse around our Car Maintenance and Repair category.
+If you want to read similar articles to When should I change my car's suspension, we recommend you visit our Car Maintenance and Repair category.

 - If you notice any of these symptoms we recommend you go to your mechanic, he is who can help you most.